igrishaev/f/README.md

 I had to implement `>>=` operator as `>>` (right binary shift).
 There is also a Python-specific `.get()` method to fetch an actial value from a monadic instance.
-He fair and use it only at the end of the monadic computation!
+Be fair and use it only at the end of the monadic computation!

 ### Maybe